Cheryl Detrick, President & Chief Executive Officer

-I joined 71 staff in 26 programs who all share my (almost pathological) need to make a difference.
+In January of 2016, I joined 71 staff in 26 programs who share my (almost pathological) need to make a difference.
 I am also a passionate (and compassionate) community developer.
-One of the National Community Action Network Theory of Change Community Action Goals is we create “communities where people with low incomes live are healthy and offer economic opportunity,” – fits me!!
-I spent the first 15 years of my career in commercial residential construction (12 of them as the owner of construction company) and the next 15 years in non-profit management and leadership with 13 years in the chamber of commerce world.
-During that 15 years, my passions were health and health improvement as well as helping people start businesses, assisting business owners and leaders to grow their business and themselves and diving deep in community development.
+One of the National Community Action Network Theory of Change Community Action Goals states we create "communities where people with low incomes live are healthy and offer economic opportunity," - and it fits me to a "T"!
+I spent the first 15 years of my career in commercial & residential construction (12 of them as the owner of construction company) and the next 15 years in non-profit management and leadership with 13 years in the chamber of commerce world.
+During that 15 years, my passions were health and health improvement as well as helping people start businesses, assisting business owners and leaders to grow their business and themselves, and diving deep in community development.
 Those 30 years have combined together in this role at NEWCAP.

-In my time off, I enjoy spending time with my two adult children, Alicia and Tim, and the center of my universe, my granddaughter Scarlett!
-Grandchildren really are God’s reward for not selling your teenagers to the gypsies.
-Trust me, it is worth it – being Nana is the best.gig.ever.
+In my time off, I enjoy spending time with my two adult children, Alicia and Tim, and the centers of my universe, my granddaughters Scarlett & Tessa and my new "furbaby" Fitz!
 I also share life with my German shepherd/Belgian Malnois Penny and grandsnoop German Shepherd Bentley.
-I love to read, research, rescue dogs and workout and, well… wine and coffee!
+I love to read, research, rescue dogs and workout and, well... enjoy wine and coffee!
 First I have the coffee, then I do the things.

 I am also a proud geek ...
 A political geek (politics was my first love), a tech geek and a Sci Fi geek.
 See?
 Geek!

 Fortunately for this political geek, as CEO at NEWCAP one of my key roles is advocacy.